equinor/ecalc/docs/docs/about/references/HCEXPORT.md

 ## Description
 [HCEXPORT](/about/references/HCEXPORT.md) defines the export of hydrocarbons as a number of oil equivalents in Sm<sup>3</sup>.
 This keyword is required for the output of emission intensity (i.e., kg CO<sub>2</sub>/boe).

+**Note:**
+CO₂ intensity (kg CO₂/boe) expresses emissions per unit of hydrocarbon exported.
+If only prognosis data is used, the reported value shows the "remaining lifetime intensity".
+To obtain the true lifetime intensity, historical data must also be included (this calculation must be done outside eCalc).

-This could be a single time series variable or an `expression <expressions>` containing multiple time series variables.
+`HCEXPORT` could be a single time series variable or an `expression <expressions>` containing multiple time series variables.
 Typically it would be the sum of exported oil and gas in units of oil equivalents.

 :::info What is hydrocarbon export?